ghettovoice/ol-rotate-feature/README.md

 const RotateFeature = require('ol3-rotate-feature');
 ```

-In Browser environment it is available as `ol.control.RotateFeature`.
+In Browser environment it is available as `ol.interaction.RotateFeature`.

 ### Options